-1. The addition of a Naval ship museum onto the downtown Jacksonville riverfront area, such as the one being proposed by the ACVA and the JHNSA using the ex-USS CHARLES F. ADAMS (DDG-2), will produce significant benefits to the local tourist industry.
-Having an exciting, inspiring and compelling attraction such as the proposed ADAMS Museum would enhance the Riverwalk of downtown Jacksonville.
+1. The addition of a Naval ship museum on the downtown Jacksonville riverfront area, such as the one being proposed by the ACVA and the JHNSA using the ex-USS CHARLES F. ADAMS (DDG-2), will produce significant benefits to the local tourist industry.
+Having an exciting, inspiring and compelling attraction such as the proposed ADAMS Museum would enhance the downtown Jacksonville Riverwalk.
 The already existing Lone Sailor Monument on the Riverwalk, the Veterans Arena and Navy Memorial Wall would be complemented by the presence of the ADAMS.
 In addition, there would be the “trickle down” financial benefit to other local businesses, also referred to as the multiplier, from the increased tourist traffic to the ADAMS Museum.

 2. The partnerships that have been formed with the local downtown hotels, which are supporting the ADAMS Museum proposal, will provide additional tourist traffic as well as event patronage, to the Museum.
 These win-win partnerships between the ADAMS Class Museum and local business leaders are a key aspect of the financial plan.
 The fact that ADAMS will be bringing various Navy reunions groups to the downtown Jacksonville area will benefit the local hotels, and related businesses.

 Association Of The Berthing Site With The Navy And Ship Reunions

 1. There is a strong connection between the ADAMS and the City of Jacksonville, Florida.
 The USS CHARLES F ADAMS was home ported in Mayport for the last 23 years of her service life.
 Jacksonville is home to many active duty and retired Navy men and women.